aq-org/aq-website/src/content/post/an-excellent-virtual-machine-memory-architecture.md

 # Design ideas
 ## Memory architecture
 ### Basic memory architecture
 `AQ` adopts the basic memory architecture of `registers`, but it is different from the standard `register` architecture, and some improvements and optimizations have been made to the `register` architecture.  </br>
 > The `registers` here are not the `registers` in the `CPU`, but the `virtual registers` simulated in the `memory`. </br>

 ### Reasons for choosing registers
 Compared with the stack architecture adopted by mainstream language virtual machines such as `JAVA` and `Python`, `AQ` decided to adopt the `register` architecture because of performance optimization and easy understanding of `bytecode`. </br>
 Although the `stack` architecture is generally considered to be easier to port and write, there will be some losses in actual performance.
 Multiple accesses to `memory` will slow down its speed, which is inevitable and difficult to optimize thoroughly.
 Therefore, in order to solve the *performance loss* here, `AQ` adopts the `register` architecture.
 At the same time, from the perspective of `bytecode`, the bytecode of the `register` architecture is *easier to understand*, and its instructions are similar to the `parameter` method of `function`, rather than directly facing the many operations of `stack`.  </br>

 ### Differences between `register` architectures
 #### Standard register architecture
 In the standard register architecture, `register` contains:</br>

 1. `Data type` - the type of data that the register will store (such as int, float, double, etc.)
 2. `Data` - the value of the data that the register will store
 3. (Optional) Tag - the tag of the data that the register will store (such as variables, functions, classes, etc.)
 4. (Optional) Reference - the reference of the data that the register will store (such as the address of the object, etc.)

-Although the `virtual machine` architecture of different languages ​​may be different, it is generally in this form with only slight changes. </br>
+Although the `virtual machine` memory architecture of different languages ​​may be different, they all store this information. </br>

 This architecture was used during the development of `AQ`, but after testing, it has a large memory footprint. </br>

 The following is the `register.h` code that `AQ` used:</br>

 ```C
 // Copyright 2024 AQ authors, All Rights Reserved.
 // This program is licensed under the AQ License.
 You can find the AQ license in